 This life hack sounds like common sense and you cannot possibly overrate common sense.
 If you stay alert on the road, you won’t have to hit the brakes abruptly because you will see obstacles and danger coming your way.
 If you pay attention to the traffic lights and road signs along the route you take daily, you will also spare some time and annoying stops.

-You might even be able to guess when the traffic lights turned green or red and adjust your speed to fit it.
+You might even guess when the traffic lights turned green or red and adjust your speed to fit it.
 Watching fellow driver’s actions can also help when their brake lights turn on, you can get ready to hit the brake smoothly.

-If you are reading this article then their is a good chance you have heard about STAR TRON ENZYME Fuel additive.
-This product has created quite a buzz and myself and many other gas mileage nerds have been getting awesome results with this product.
+If you are reading this article, then there is a good chance you have heard about STAR TRON ENZYME Fuel additive.
+This product has created quite a buzz and me and many other gas mileage nerds have been getting awesome results with this product.

 Did you find our tips useful?
 You can leave your comment or additional tips below, or in our Save Your Bucks Facebook Group.